 Preauthorization has the potential to streamline your operations and improve the guest experience.

 Here are five ways preauth is important to your restaurant or bar business.

 1) Preauth Limits Fraud From Fake or Stolen Cards

 In addition to the hunt for fake IDs, bars and nightclubs should also be on the lookout for fake or stolen credit cards.
-The consequences of a customer racking up a bill on a stolen or fraudulent credit card are extremely undesirable as well.
+The consequences of a customer racking up a bill on a stolen or fraudulent credit card can be a financial blow.

-With preauthorization enabled, swiping the card automatically checks that the card is valid, that there’s a bank account attached to it, and that the card isn’t fake or listed as lost or stolen.
-Problem solved!
+With preauthorization enabled, swiping the card automatically checks that the card is valid, linked to a bank account, and isn’t fake or reported as lost or stolen.

-The “I can’t pay my bill” conversation is awkward, embarrassing, and totally uncomfortable for all parties involved.
+The “I can’t pay my bill” conversation is awkward, embarrassing, and uncomfortable for all parties involved.

-With preauthorization, however, this unpleasant scenario can be avoided altogether.
-Preauth checks the card for a preset amount of funds – usually the average cost of a drink at your bar – which limits the chance that someone with a real card, but no funds on it, will rack up a large tab at the bar’s expense.
+With preauthorization, however, this unpleasant scenario is avoided altogether.
+Preauth checks the card for a preset amount of funds – usually the average cost of a drink at your bar – which limits the chance that someone with a real card, but no funds on it, will amass a large tab at the bar’s expense.

-A bartender’s job in not easy.
-Customers demand that their wacky concoctions be made perfectly to order and be delivered in a timely manner.
-It's critical that technology enable, not hinder, a bartender’s job.
+A bartender’s job is not easy.
+Customers are often demanding and want perfectly crafted drinks delivered in a timely manner; it's critical that bar POS technology enable, not hinder, a bartender’s job.

 Preauthorization helps bartenders move faster.
 A credit card can be preauthorized with a single swipe and no additional screen taps.
 This also saves the card as the customer’s bar tab, cutting down close-out times, as the bartender doesn’t have to search through a stack of cards when the bar is busy.